-Lingea participates in an important language project, which is coordinated by the prestigious University of Edinburg and supported by the EU under the Horizon 2020 programme.
+Lingea participated in an important language project, which was coordinated by the prestigious University of Edinburgh and supported by the EU under the Horizon 2020 programme.

-The project runs from February 1st, 2015 to January 31st, 2018.
-Its aim is to make public health information available in a wider variety of languages by using fully automatic machine translation.
+The project ran from February 1st, 2015 to January 31st, 2018.
+Its aim was to make public health information available in a wider variety of languages by using fully automatic machine translation.
 By using recent advances in machine translation we will create and deploy a system for the automatic translation of public health information, with a special focus on meaning preservation.
-In particular, we will include recent work on domain adaptation, translation into morphological rich languages, terminology management, and semantically enhanced machine translation to build reliable machine translation for the health domain.
-The aim will be to create usable, reliable, fully automatic translation of public health information, initially testing with translation from English into Czech, Polish, Romanian and German.
-In the HimL project we will iterate cycles of incorporating improvements into the MT systems, with careful evaluation and user acceptance testing.
+In particular, we can include recent works on domain adaptation, translation into morphological rich languages, terminology management, and semantically enhanced machine translation to build reliable machine translation for the health domain.
+The focus was on creating usable, reliable, fully automatic translation of public health information, initially testing with translation from English into Czech, Polish, Romanian and German.
+In the HimL project we iterated cycles of incorporating improvements into the MT systems, with careful evaluations and user acceptance testing.

 Web page: www.himl.eu